As Florida Races Narrow, Trump And Scott Spread Claims Of Fraud Without Evidence

 "Election officials are literally just counting the ballots.
 This isn't corruption or fraud," Becker said.
 "It is literally the best of democracy.
 Let election officials do their job and count the ballots."

-Georgia: Republican Kemp claims Abrams trying to 'create new votes'
+Georgia: Republican Kemp claims Abrams trying to "create new votes"

 In Georgia, gubernatorial candidate Stacey Abrams is hoping to force a runoff with her Republican opponent, Brian Kemp, who resigned his post as the state's secretary of state on Thursday.